 Best for productivity: Apple iPad Pro 13-inch (M4)

 For work-heavy use, the iPad Pro 13-inch (M4) is the strongest tablet to buy if your budget can handle it.
-Its display is excellent for reading, editing, and split-screen work, battery life stays strong for a long workday, performance is more than enough for multitasking and demanding creative apps, and storage options are wide enough for serious files and offline projects.
-It is also the most expensive pick in this group, so you’re paying for speed, screen quality, and longevity.
+Its display is excellent for reading, editing, and split-screen work, battery life holds up through a long workday, performance is easily enough for multitasking and demanding creative apps, and storage options are broad enough for serious files and offline projects.
+It is also the most expensive pick here, so you’re paying for speed, screen quality, and longevity.

 Why it fits: It’s the best choice when you want a tablet that feels closest to a laptop-class work device.